The Atlantic

 The Atlantic is an American magazine and multi-platform publisher based in Washington, D.C.
-It features articles on politics, foreign affairs, business and the economy, culture and the arts, technology, and science.

-It was founded in 1857 in Boston as The Atlantic Monthly, a literary and cultural magazine that published leading writers' commentary on education, the abolition of slavery, and other major political issues of that time.
-Its founders included Francis H. Underwood and prominent writers Ralph Waldo Emerson, Oliver Wendell Holmes Sr., Henry Wadsworth Longfellow, Harriet Beecher Stowe, and John Greenleaf Whittier.
-James Russell Lowell was its first editor.
-During the 19th and 20th centuries, the magazine also published the annual The Atlantic Monthly Almanac.
-The magazine was purchased in 1999 by businessman David G. Bradley, who fashioned it into a general editorial magazine primarily aimed at serious national readers and "thought leaders"; in 2017, he sold a majority interest in the publication to Laurene Powell Jobs's Emerson Collective.
+Founded in 1857 in Boston as The Atlantic Monthly, it began as a literary and cultural magazine that published leading writers' commentary on education, the abolition of slavery, and other major political issues of that time.
+Today it features articles on politics, foreign affairs, business and the economy, culture and the arts, technology, and science.

 The magazine was published monthly until 2001, when 11 issues were produced; since 2003, it has published 10 per year.
 It dropped "Monthly" from the cover with the January/February 2004 issue, and officially changed the name in 2007.
-In 2024, it announced that it will resume publishing monthly issues in 2025.
-In 2016, the periodical was named Magazine of the Year by the American Society of Magazine Editors.
-In 2022, its writers won Pulitzer Prizes for feature writing and, in 2022, 2023, and 2024 The Atlantic won the award for general excellence by the American Society of Magazine Editors.
+In 2024, it announced that it would resume publishing monthly issues in 2025.
+As of 2024, the website's executive editor is Adrienne LaFrance, the editor-in-chief is Jeffrey Goldberg, and the CEO is Nicholas Thompson.

+The magazine was purchased in 1999 by businessman David G. Bradley, who fashioned it into a general editorial magazine primarily aimed at serious national readers and "thought leaders"; in 2017, he sold a majority interest in the publication to Laurene Powell Jobs's Emerson Collective.
 In 2024, it was reported that the magazine had crossed one million subscribers and become profitable, three years after losing $20 million in a single year and laying off 17% of its staff.

-As of 2024, the website's executive editor is Adrienne LaFrance, the editor-in-chief is Jeffrey Goldberg, and the CEO is Nicholas Thompson.
-According to a 2025 Pew Research Center study on educational differences among audiences of 30 major U.S. news outlets, The Atlantic had the highest proportion of college-educated readers, with 62% of its audience holding at least a bachelor's degree.